 Complex Number Calculator | Rectangular Polar (Phasor) Converter

-This calculator can handle complex numbers in any form, and converts between rectangular a+bi and polar r∠(θ) forms of complex numbers.
+This real and imaginary number calculator can handle complex numbers in any form, and converts between rectangular a+bi and polar r∠(θ) forms of complex numbers.

 By selecting the Convert results to all forms checkbox, the rectangular/polar converter performs conversions and displays the result of a calculation in all forms: